ajktown/docs/dev_api/domains/action-group.md

 - `Action`'s `isPerformed` (not yet implemented in April 2024)

-## Activity Diagram for Level Decision
+## Sequence Diagram for Level Decision
-This is a basic activity diagram for how level is determined:
+This is a basic sequence diagram for how level is determined:
 ```plantuml
 @startuml